Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/supplemental.md

 _**Prerequisite:** Level 7+ Warlock; *Hex* spell or a Warlock feature that curses_

 Your curse creates a temporary bond between you and your target.
-As a Bonus Action, you can magically teleport up to 30 feet to an unoccupied space you can see within 5 feet of the target cursed by your *Hex* spell or by a Warlock feature of yours, such as Hexblade's Curse or Sign of Ill Omen.
+As a **:rsc-b: Bonus Action**{ .rsc }, you can magically teleport up to 30 feet to an unoccupied space you can see within 5 feet of the target cursed by your *Hex* spell or by a Warlock feature of yours, such as Hexblade's Curse or Sign of Ill Omen.
 To teleport in this way, you must be able to see the cursed target.

 ---